 This section relates to annual submission of information for individual entities.

 This template is to be reported from an accounting perspective, i.e.: Local GAAP or IFRS if accepted as local GAAP.
 It shall however be fulfilled using the lines of business as defined in Annex I to Delegated Regulation (EU) 2015/35.
-Undertakings shall use the recognition and valuation basis as for the published financial statements, no new recognition or re–valuation is required.When the insurance and reinsurance undertaking has business outside the home–country information shall be reported distinguishing between the home country, each of the other countries belonging to the European Economic Area and material non–EEA countries;
+Undertakings shall use the recognition and valuation basis as for the published financial statements, no new recognition or re–valuation is required, except for the classification between investment contracts and insurance contracts when this is applicable in the financial statements.
+This template shall include all insurance business regardless of the possible different classification between investment contracts and insurance contracts applicable in the financial statements.

+When the insurance and reinsurance undertaking has business outside the home–country information shall be reported distinguishing between the home country, each of the other countries belonging to the European Economic Area and material non–EEA countries;

 The information in relation to EEA countries shall cover the following: